MoonPoet/xaprb-src/content/about.md

 Altruistic, you might feel I'm not caring enough.
 I do care, but as a CEO I have to balance my caring with a business focus.

+### Strengths and Weaknesses

+The following excerpts from my personality assessment report are generally true in most circumstances:

+* I'm not easily deterred by setbacks.
+* I'm calculated with time, talent, and resources.
+I look for the best way to put people to work.
+* I'm willing to make high-risk decisions but also willing to reconsider.
+I look for data to support my decisions, but will simply decide when I lack data.
+* When I feel strongly about something, I'm sometimes unrealistic, or listen situationally and subjectively.
+* When I feel others are moving too slowly, or being too tactical when I think strategic is best, I can be impatient.
+* I demand that people come to me with clear, at-a-glance information ready to understand without undue effort.
+I enforce this by assuming that they do, and criticizing when they don't.
+Therefore I sometimes leap to conclusions and take an extreme point of view.

+One funny example of the last point is the bank that sent me a signature request form for new business cards, with no further context.
+Without hesitation, I decided I would not sign because I'm not interested in bank-branded business cards: no way am I going to be a walking advertisement for the bank.
+The bank had made the mistake of not making it clear that they needed my authorization to issue new _credit_ cards, which I certainly wanted!

 ### Gallup StrengthsFinder

 People frequently mention the StrengthsFinder report to me, implying that many